nkh/ftl/config/ftl/etc/man/ftl.md

 	Fzf merge tags from panes «⇈0/°»
 		if option auto_tags=0, chose the pane to merge tags from

+	Select etag type from list «⇈./˙»
+		See "Show/hide etags" above.
 ## Marks

 	Mark directory/file «m»